ETSTribology/PolyFEMBlenderPlugin/README.md

 - **Physics**: For exporting physics constraints and mesh data.
 - **PolyFem**: For configuring and running PolyFem simulations.
-- **Heightmap**: For applying heightmaps to selected mesh faces.

 To view these panels:
 - Press `N` to open the sidebar.
-- Navigate to the relevant tab (Physics, PolyFem, or Heightmap).
+- Navigate to the relevant tab (PolyFem).

 ### Running Simulations